MichaelCade/project_pace/Zero to Hero - Kubernetes and Kasten K10.md

 Once we have minikube available in our environment

-`minikube start --addons volumesnapshots,csi-hostpath-driver --apiserver-port=6443 --container-runtime=containerd -p vug-demo --kubernetes-version=1.21.2`
+`minikube start --addons volumesnapshots,csi-hostpath-driver --apiserver-port=6443 --container-runtime=containerd -p webinar-demo --kubernetes-version=1.21.2`

 With the above we will be using Docker as our virtual machine manager.
 If you have not already you can grab Docker cross platform.
 [Get Docker](https://docs.docker.com/get-docker/)